return42/sphkerneldoc/linux_src_doc/drivers/tty/n_gsm_c.rst

 -----------

 Commence opening a DLCI from the Linux side.
-We issue SABM messages to the modem which should then reply with a UA, at which point we will move into open state.
+We issue SABM messages to the modem which should then reply with a UA or ADM, at which point we will move into open state.
 Opening is done asynchronously with retry running off timers and the responses.

 .. _`gsm_dlci_begin_close`: